jnferner/blog/source/_drafts/theories-of-consciousness.md

 [^8]: Or more specifically a heterarchy, which is an organization where an item cannot have a unique rank in comparison to others.
 The item has either no rank or multiple different ones.

 [^9]: Attention Schema Theory uses "awareness" everytime I use "consciousness" in its description, the distinction is only very slight.
 I find the terms "awareness" and "attention" too easy to mix up, so I stick with consciousness in this post.

+[^10]: Knowing this, you should be able to express Occam's Razor in terms of information theory!
+Imagine you receive a set of data and are asked to estimate its distribution.
+With the limited information you are given, you whip out several candidates.
+Knowing about Shannon entropy, [which one do you think you should pick?](https://bjlkeng.github.io/posts/maximum-entropy-distributions/)

+[^11]: The symbol "Φ" represents information "I" integrated in a system "O"

+[^12]: This line of thinking can lead to some very strange moral questions.
+Ever asked yourself if [electrons can suffer?](https://reducing-suffering.org/is-there-suffering-in-fundamental-physics/).